MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

    The **-f** option specifies the location and the name of the PDB symbol file.
 The **-p** option specifies the location for the TMF files that are created by Tracepdb.
 For more information, see **[Tracepdb Commands](../devtest/tracepdb-commands.md)**.

-   At the specified location you'll see three files (one per .c file in the project).
-They are given GUID file names.
+   At the specified location, you'll see three files (one per .c file in the project).
+They're given GUID file names.

 1. In the debugger, type the following commands: